siberianfox/tinygwiki/Developer-Notes.md

 These are random notes that may be useful for developers
-## AtmelStudio6 and AVRStudio4 Setup
+## AtmelStudio6 Setup
+These instructions are for setting up an Atmel Studio6 solution/project in a way that's compatible with how the project is organized on github.
+I trip over project setup in 6 every single time.
 I still prefer Studio 4 for development and simulation, but also compile in 6 to maintain compatibility and take advantage of the newer C compiler and libraries for release.
 The .hex file for 6 is in the Debug dir, the .hex from 4 is in the default dir.

-I trip over project setup in 6 every single time.
 The directory structure we use is:

 .../GitRepository/solution/project  for example: